ps2gg/ps2gg/README.md

 # ps2.gg

-Ps2.gg creates a ranked mode for Planetside.
-With 1v1-elo-based skill brackets, seasonal leaderboards and an in-game overlay to see how you perform in real-time.
+This is the home of PS2.gg, the inofficial ranked mode for Planetside.
+See how you perform in real-time with 1v1-elo-based skill brackets and seasonal leaderboards.
+All in an in-game overlay that feels like it's part of the game itself!
 This monorepo includes all microservices used to serve the website and overlay.

 <br>